Apoorslime/Server-Nukkit-Termux/README.md

 ##### how do i run the Nukkit server again?

+after modifying the server to your liking, it's time to Turn your server back on

 You are now located in this folder `~/.../root/nukkit`

 then execute `cd..` 3 times

+Now do `ls` make sure you stay in this position

 Now run this command to log into the ubuntu machine `./startubuntu.sh`